hujhax/austin-improv-wiki/Shows/Rewind.md

 ***Rewind*** was a Hideout student mainstage show inspired by "time-loop" stories such as *Groundhog Day* and "Run Lola Run".

 ## Promotional Blurb
-<blockquote>How much of our lives is directed by choices whose consequences we could never expect?
-It asks the question, “What if you could do it all over again?”</blockquote>
+> How much of our lives is directed by choices whose consequences we could never expect?
+It asks the question, “What if you could do it all over again?”

 ## More Information
 * [The show's web page.](http://www.hideouttheatre.com/shows/rewind)